paulpham157/Cosmos/README.md

 -----------------------------------------------------------

-**This repository is no longer maintained and will soon be deprecated.** To view the initial release of NVIDIA Cosmos from this repository, please check out branch `archived-ces2025`.
+**This repository has been deprecated and is no longer maintained.** To view the initial release of NVIDIA Cosmos from this repository, please check out branch `archived-ces2025`.